Tom Gates

 Tom Gates is a British series of fiction and graphic books written by Liz Pichon taking the form of an illustrated diary written by the eponymous schoolboy.
+There are a total of 23 published Tom Gates books, as of 2025.
 The first book in the series, The Brilliant World of Tom Gates, was published in 2011 and won the Roald Dahl Funny Prize, a Red House Children's Book Award and a Waterstones Children's Book Prize.
-As of 2020 the books have sold more than 11 million copies worldwide and have been translated into 44 languages.
+As of 2023 the books have sold more than 14 million copies worldwide and have been translated into 47 languages.

 Background

-Aged around 12 years old, Tom is the younger of the two children of Frank and Rita Gates, and the younger brother of Delia.
+Aged around 10 years old, Tom is the younger of the two children of Frank and Rita Gates, and the younger brother of Delia.
 He attends Oakfield Primary School where he is in Mr Fullerman's Class 5F, under headmaster Mr Keen.
 Children in his class include Marcus Meldrew (who sits next to and consistently annoys Tom in class), and Amy Porter (who also sits next to Tom, but whom Tom hopes to impress).
 Also in his year at Oakfield is his best friend Derek Fingle, who also lives next door to him.
-Tom has a second neighbour, June Jones, that annoys Tom and dislikes his band.
+Tom has a second neighbour, June Jones, that annoys Tom and dislikes his band but they later become friends.

 His grandparents are Frank's parents Granny Mavis And Granddad Bob that Tom refers to as "The Fossils", while Rita's parents are known as "The Wrinklies".

-Tom and Derek are in a band called Dog Zombies, consisting of Tom on guitar, Derek on keyboard, and classmate Norman Watson on drums.
+Tom and Derek are in a band called Dogzombies, consisting of Tom on guitar, Derek on keyboard, and classmate Norman Watson on drums.